Large-scale Environmental Data Science with ExaGeoStatR

-The \code{hardware = list()} specifies the required hardware to execute the code.
-Here, \code{ncore} and \code{ngpu} are the numbers of CPU cores and GPU accelerators to deploy, \code{ts} denotes the tile size used for parallelized matrix operations, \code{pgrid} and \code{qgrid} are the cluster topology parameters in case of distributed memory system execution.
+The {\em hardware = list()} specifies the required hardware to execute the code.
+Here, {\em ncores} and {\em ngpus} are the numbers of CPU cores and GPU accelerators to deploy, {\em ts} denotes the tile size used for parallelized matrix operations, {\em pgrid} and {\em qgrid} are the cluster topology parameters in case of distributed memory system execution.